airavata-courses/airavata-courses.github.io/index.md

 * Applying the general concepts of Distributed Systems and understanding state of the art in applicable areas.

-### Course Outcome
+### Course Outcomes

-* After successfully completing this course, students should be ready to contribute to open source projects, apply general concepts of distributed systems to computational science problems and in general adopt to emerging paradigms and architectures.
+* Demonstrate an understanding of open source contributions.

-* The course will provide opportunities to acquire required skills to apply for [Google Summer of Code](https://developers.google.com/open-source/gsoc/){:target="_blank"} like programs.
+* Demonstrate required skills to apply for [Google Summer of Code](https://developers.google.com/open-source/gsoc/){:target="_blank"} like programs.

-* The course will cover breadth of topics and is expected to be rigorous and requires strong class and mailing list participation.
-Grades will be dependent on all of these aspects.
+* Demonstrate an understanding of applying distributed systems concepts to building middle ware for computational science gateways.

+* Demonstrate an ability design, develop & deploy component based micro service architecture.

+* Demonstrate an ability to develop remote job submission interfaces to computational cyberinfrastructure like IU Big Red 2 Supercomputers.

+* Demonstrate an ability to develop a simple metadata management system.

+* Demonstrate an ability to develop and consume API services.

 ## Instructors